AlfaSierra92/sems_and_pthreads/Futurama/README.md

   **Note**: In the example above, because we did not specify anything about nodes, Slurm may allocate the tasks to two different nodes depending on where there is a free vCPU available.
 See the MPI Jobs section below if you would like to see how to specify how tasks are allocated to nodes.
   ### MULTITHREADED (SYMMETRIC MULTIPROCESSING - SMP) JOBS

-If your workload can be multithreaded, i.e. run across multiple vCPUs on the same node (symmetric multiprocessing), you should request a single node and increase the  `--cpus-per-task`  directive to be equal to the required number of threads:
+**If your workload can be multithreaded**, i.e. run across multiple vCPUs on the same node (symmetric multiprocessing), you should request a single node and increase the  `--cpus-per-task`  directive to be equal to the required number of threads:

     #!/bin/bash